webwart/py-3-Django/06_eCommerce-V2_VeryAcad/00_DJP003_eCommerce-V2.md

 [03:20:25 - Developing the product factory](https://www.youtube.com/watch?v=s3HuIRD5sUY&list=PLOLrQ9Pn6cay_cQkyg-WYYiJ_EKU8KWKh&index=2&t=12025s)

+### MON 07-06-2022

+-1- I moved the directory back to /03_src/py-3-Django/ on NapRai and SioRai.
+I also did set-up a git-hub repo py3dj

 ## 03 - Django E-commerce Product Filter Prototype ( 3:49:55 )

 01.12.2021 • Welcome to part 3 of the Python Django E-commerce project version 2.
 In this Python Django tutorial we focus developing our understanding of Django queries and build a product filtering prototype.
 The purpose of the inventory app database is to maintain the data that is needed to support online retail sales and stock inventory management.